liampshaw/rmsFinder/README.md

 python updateDB.py
 ```

-This should take <2 minutes and requires ~100 MB of storage in the `data` directory after it has run.
+This should take several minutes and requires ~100 MB of storage in the `data` directory after it has run.
 REBASE is frequently updated with new proteins, so you can use this command to update the database files periodically.
-Bear in mind your results could change if you update the database between analyses.
+Bear in mind results could change if you update the database between analyses!

 ### Usage